Miranda (state): Spanish Colonization

 Guaicaipuro was a legendary cacique of the Teques and Caracas Indians who resisted the conquistador Diego de Losada, while cacique Yare was the cumanagoto, quiriquire, charagoto and arauco chief who killed Captain Mendoza, who had murdered the Indian Tamanaco.
 Once all the tribes were subdued, the Spaniards settled completely on these lands, founding the city of Caracas, and later different towns in the interior of the state of Miranda.

 During the colony this region became part of the Province of Caracas.
 At the end of the 16th century and beginning of the 17th century the highlands were used to cultivate, among other products, wheat destined largely for export to Cartagena de Indias and the Caribbean islands.
 From the second decade of the 17th century, cocoa displaced these crops.
-In addition, all commercial activities were monopolized by the Royal Guipuzcoa Company, which generated the first discontents and uprisings against the crown.
+All commercial activities were monopolized by the Royal Guipuzcoa Company, which generated the first discontents and uprisings against the crown.
 From the beginning of the 17th century, slave labour quickly replaced the Indian labour force, concentrating on the Windward region, which was the largest cocoa producer.
 It was in this region that the first free blacks rose up against their masters, but were later stifled by Spanish troops.